Siriusuna/Siriusuna/content/公开课/CS61A/Python/Names, Assignment and User-Defined Functions.md

 max(1 , 2) # 2
 ```
 Execution rule for assignment statements:
-	1. [Evaluate](Expression.md#^5jxb0f.md) all expressions to the right of = from left to right.
+	1. [[Expression#^5jxb0f.md]] all expressions to the right of = from left to right.
-	2. Bind all names to the left of = to the resulting values in the current [frame](Environment.md#^x350xn.md).
+	2. Bind all names to the left of = to the resulting values in the current [[Environment#^x350xn.md]].
 	_**Every expression is evaluated in the context of an environment.**_
 	_**And the changes is in the current frame.
 When you find the name in parent/global frame, the changes WILL NOT affect the variable.**_

 ###### Keywords in defining a variable
 - `nonlocal`:
-It is used to work with [variables inside nested functions](Higher-Order%20Function.md), where the variable should not belong to the outer function instead of inner function and can be changed by [inner function](Mutable%20Function.md).
+It is used to work with [[Higher-Order Function|variables inside nested functions]], where the variable should not belong to the outer function instead of inner function and can be changed by [[Mutable Function|inner function]].
 Use the keyword `nonlocal` to declare that the variable is **the one in the outer function**.
 Then it will be monopolized by the function created by the outer function.
 Every time it be called, the `nonlocal` variable will remind the value of this  variable. ^67c4ed

->In the other hand, variable in other functions could not be accessed in other function unless it is nested. _Because they are in different [Environment](Environment.md)._
+>In the other hand, variable in other functions could not be accessed in other function unless it is nested. _Because they are in different [[Environment]]._

 There is an example:
 ```python